ylogx/aesthetics/README.md

 # Aesthetics

-This repo provides:
+## Image Aesthetics Definition
+Image aesthetic evaluation aims to classify photos into high quality or low quality from the perspective of human.

+Image Aesthetics drills down to a classification problem:
+* Low Quality Image
+* High Quality Image

+A commonly used dataset for image aesthetics is AVA (Image Aesthetic Visual Analysis) dataset

+This repo provides following tools to help in image aesthetics problem:
 * [Fisher Vector implementation](https://github.com/shubhamchaudhary/aesthetics/tree/master/aesthetics/fisher)
-* AVA (Image Aesthetic Visual Analysis) dataset and fast multi-threaded downloader
+* AVA dataset and fast multi-threaded downloader